 After an initial phase of corona crisis management, the big question now is what next?

-What lessons can we as a hospitality school learn from the COVID-19 crisis?
+What lessons can we as a hospitality management school learn from the COVID-19 crisis?

 In the Strategic Talk of the EHL Passugg, Michael Hartmann, Managing Director, specifically addresses this questions: